crabcanon/crabcanon.github.com/_posts/2014-06-18-setting-up-ruby-on-rails-with-virtualbox-sshfs.md

 $ Are you sure you want to continue connecting (yes/no)? yes
 {% endhighlight %}

-* Open your browsers and input URL 192.168.xx.xxx:3000 to preview your Rails webapp
+* Open browsers and input URL 192.168.xx.xxx:3000 to preview your Rails webapp

 * Using SSHFS to mount the remote file system (your webapp code package on Ubuntu Server) over SSH

     * Download and install [SSHFS](http://fuse.sourceforge.net/sshfs.html) on your Mac
     * We are going to mount the remote file system to for example ~/Desktop/mountpoint folder (PS: No need to create this folder before).
-Open your Mac Terminal and directly input:
+Open your Mac Terminal and input command (for more detailed information, please check [here](https://github.com/osxfuse/osxfuse/wiki/SSHFS)):

 {% highlight bash %}
-$ sshfs -p 22 username@192.168.xx.xxx:repository/your-repository-name/ ~/Desktop/mountpoint -oauto_cache,reconnect,defer_permissions,noappledouble,negative_vncache,volname=xxx
+$ sshfs -p 22 username@host:repository/your-repository-name/ ~/Desktop/mountpoint -oauto_cache,reconnect,defer_permissions,noappledouble,negative_vncache,volname=xxx
 {% endhighlight %}

 * Open the mountpoint (~/Desktop/mountpoint) in your favourite IDE and you can now start the amazing development journey!
-(PS: all your changes or updates will be automatically synchronized on the virtual Ubuntu Server!)
+(PS: all changes or updates will be automatically synchronized on the virtual Ubuntu Server!)